-- Importance of different elements of the marketing mix in influencing consumer decisions in given circumstances - Recommend and justify an appropriate marketing strategy in given circumstances - Impact of legal controls on marketing strategy, e.g. misleading promotion, faulty and dangerous goods - Growth potential of new markets in other countries - Problems of entering foreign markets, e.g. cultural differences and lack of knowledge - Benefits and limitations of methods to overcome such problems, e.g. joint ventures, licensing
+- 3.4.1 Justify marketing strategies appropriate to a given situation: - Importance of different elements of the marketing mix in influencing consumer decisions in given circumstances - Recommend and justify an appropriate marketing strategy in given circumstances - 3.4.2 The nature and impact of legal controls related to marketing: - Impact of legal controls on marketing strategy, e.g. misleading promotion, faulty and dangerous goods - 3.4.3 The opportunities and problems of entering new foreign markets: - Growth potential of new markets in other countries - Problems of entering foreign markets, e.g. cultural differences and lack of knowledge - Benefits and limitations of methods to overcome such problems, e.g. joint ventures, licensing